AuraAIHQ/AI_Beginner_Courses/Proposal.md

 ---

-### English Version: Aura AI Genesis — AI Empowerment & Evolution Guide for Digital Citizens
+### English Version: Zuzalu Library AI Genesis — AI Empowerment & Evolution Guide for Digital Citizens

 **Vision**:
 As AI reshapes every social role and organization, proactive adaptation is the only path forward.
 Zuzalu Library and Aura AI orgnize this course to empower digital nomads and the wider community by bridging the gap between cutting-edge technology and everyday application.

+**Target Audience / Who Should Join**
+Chiang Mai Locals & Long-term Residents: Individuals currently based in Chiang Mai who can commit to a one-month hybrid/offline curriculum.

+AI Enthusiasts & Non-Professionals: Those who are aware of AI but haven't fully integrated it into their workflow yet, and are looking to systematically level up their AI capabilities.

 **Core Objectives**: